 Now regarding the title of this post you might be wondering where I’m getting at.
 Well the major drawback of protocol level testing is that all the browser side code or logic is not replayed.
 And this sometimes includes critical values not being computed/replaced automatically.

 The usual way to take care of such values is often called correlation but whatever its name the idea is to extract values from server responses to send them along with the next requests.
 Something your browser does for you when you navigate through any application, but that JMeter does not do since it is protocol based.
-There are several methods to take care of this in JMeter, we’ve already talked about the JSON Path extractor in this blog, today let’s focus on the most popular one: JMeter’s regular expression extractor.
+There are several methods to take care of this in JMeter, we’ve already talked about the JSON Path extractor, today let’s focus on the most popular one: JMeter’s Regular Expression Extractor.

 First before jumping into an example, here is a link to the documentation about the Regular Expression Extractor.